Ghana's GDP Growth Rate YoY for November 2025: A Moderated Expansion at 5.5%

 Market lens

-Following the GDP release, the Ghanaian cedi (GHS) appreciated 0.40% against the USD within the first hour, reflecting improved investor confidence.
-Short-term government bond yields fell by 10 basis points, signaling positive sentiment toward fiscal sustainability.
+Following the GDP release, the Ghanaian cedi (GHS) showed mild depreciation against the US dollar, reflecting investor caution.
+Short-term government bond yields edged higher, signaling market expectations of sustained monetary restraint.

 Monetary Policy & Financial Conditions